Are my husband's behaviors toward his granddaughter a red flag?

 Safety Planning

-This would be a good time to also strengthen your safety plan and family guidelines about safe behavior between children and adults.
+This would also be a good time to strengthen your safety plan and family guidelines about safe behavior between children and adults.
 Identifying healthy and appropriate interactions that are expected for all adults involved with children in your life can help you feel more secure in identifying potential problems.
-For example, if you have a family rule that prohibits adults from being a child’s room with the door closed and that rule is broken, you can respond more clearly about the broken rule.
+For example, if you have a family rule that prohibits adults from being in a child’s room with the door closed and that rule is broken, you can respond more clearly about the broken rule.
 Please see the following resources for further guidance in setting up safe environments.

 I hope this information is helpful and certainly invite you to contact us back with any additional questions or concerns.
 I hope for the very best for you and your family.